Best Practices

 Value Statement

-• consideration of one another’s welfare and interests
+• Consideration of one another’s welfare and interests

-• negotiated expectations and decision-making
+• Negotiation of expectations and decision-making

-• honoring and upholding the boundaries of privacy
+• Honoring of privacy

-• mutual respect and trust
+• Mutual respect and trust

 Meet to Discuss